thingsSDK/guides.thingssdk.com/examples/using_a_button.md

 setWatch(event => console.log(`button pushed: ${ JSON.stringify(event) }`), D5, { repeat: true });
 ```

 Tada!
-Now we see our `console.log()` message every time the state of `D5`, both when the button goes up *and* down.
+Now we see our `console.log()` message *every* time the state of `D5` changes, both when the button goes up *and* down.

 ### Connecting the LED
 So we have this LED all plugged in and waiting for something to interact with.
-Let's start by specifying a pinMode for `D1`.
+Let's start by specifying a pinMode for `D4`.
 We should move our callback out into a separate function too now that it's going to grow.
 Let's also turn on the light to be sure it's working on `D4`.

 ```javascript
 pinMode(D4, 'output');